pints-team/pints/CONTRIBUTING.md

 $ flake8
 ```

-When you commit your changes they will be checked against flake8 automatically (see [infrastructure](#infrastructure).
+When you commit your changes they will be checked against flake8 automatically (see [infrastructure](#infrastructure)).

 ### Naming